deep663/deep663/README.md

-- 👋 Hi, I’m Deep senchowa
+- 👋 Hi, I’m Deep Senchowa
-- 👀 I’m interested in Web amd Software Devlopment
+- 👀 I’m interested in Web and Software development
-- 🌱 I’m currently learning C,C++,python
+- 🌱 I’m currently learning C, C++, and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any software development or machine learning projects
 - 📫 Mail me on deepsenchowa1@gmail.com

 <!---